roryeiffe/mphasis-primer-1-31-2024/interview-questions.md

 1. What is the difference between Azure Disk Storage and Azure Blob Storage?
 1. What does unstructured data mean?

+### IaC
+- What is Infrastructure as Code (IaC)?
+- What are the benefits of using IaC?
+- What is Terraform?
+- How does Terraform work?
+- What is an Azure Resource Manager (ARM) template?
+- What are the differences between Terraform and ARM templates?

 ### Bonus
 - Try it out: What happens to our Azure Web App if we delete the repo?